SummaryRead the full fact sheet

 Preparing your child for a new sibling

 The arrival of a new sibling is one time when strong feelings of jealousy and displacement can occur in an older child.
 It is natural that they may feel threatened and jealous.
 The parental attention that used to be theirs is now shared with another.

 An older child has a lot to cope with when there is a new baby.
 Sometimes, the baby uses their bassinet and other equipment, and even gets the older child's baby clothes.
 The older child can act out feelings through their behaviour.
-Parents should try to respond empathically to the child's feelings, not the behaviour.
+As parents, try to respond empathically to the child's feelings, not the behaviour.
 The child will need reassurance and support through this challenging time.

 It is difficult to prepare children under 18 months of age for a new sibling, because their vocabulary and comprehension are limited.
 Children older than two years could be told about the new baby late in the pregnancy and reassured of their important place in the family.

 Try to make practical arrangements for the baby ahead of time, so that your toddler is used to the changes when their new sibling arrives.
 Suggestions include: